-In 2016, there are nine categories: Documentary, Magazine and New Magazine, Most Original, Minorities in Society, Music, Rising Star, Investigative Journalism, Video Journalism, Best News Report.
+In 2017, there are 10 categories: Documentary, News Programme and Viewer Involvement, Most Original and Innovative, Minorities in Society, Music, Rising Star, Investigative Journalism, Video Journalism, News Report on a European Issue, Entertainment.
 If you want to enter Rising Star, you need to be aged 30 or under.
+If you enter the category News Report on a European Issue, you agree that your report can be seen on the European Committee of the Regions' web site and on its social media platforms.
 It is not possible to enter the Grand Prix: this is open only to category winners selected by the judges from among the category winners.